Raghuramgrr/stud_staff_service/README.md

 ### Steps to run the app:
 1. Clone the repository into a folder
+2. run db_init.sql script
-2. npm install .
+3. npm install . << Make sure Node,NPM is installed>>
-3. npm start.
+4. npm start.

 * The application is now running in EC2-Instance , Can just give requests to test the application.